dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _hl7ErrorLogFilePattern:

     hl7ErrorLogFilePattern_"
+    "HL7 No Patient Create Message Type(s)",string,"Message Type(s) (MessageType^TriggerEvent) of HL7 messages which are only processed, if there is already a Patient record in the database, which Patient ID matches the Patient ID in the PID or MRG segment of the message.
+Thus no new Patient record will be created by messages of the specified types.
+May be overwritten by configured values for particular Archive HL7 Application.","
+    .. _hl7NoPatientCreateMessageType:

+    hl7NoPatientCreateMessageType_"
     "Unzip Vendor Data To URI",string,"Specifies URI of directory into which ZIP stream in Device Vendor Data attribute will be extracted","
     .. _dcmUnzipVendorDataToURI: